Last updated

 How can I handle duplicate messages?

 Implement a cron job that periodically filters out duplicate messages.
-This ensures that messages already confirmed are not stored again.

 For more detailed information and updates, please refer to the Messaging API guidelines: